Symmetric blind information reconciliation for quantum key distribution: Symmetric blind reconciliation

-where $s_0$ and $p_0$ is the initial number of punctured and shortened bits, $n_\mathrm{add}$ is the number additional information reconciliation rounds, and $d$ is the number of disclosed bit values and each additional round.

-The security analysis for blind information reconciliation has been considered in details in Ref.~\cite{LDPC_security}.
-However, we restrict our consideration to the fact that the symmetric blind reconciliation protocol fits the definition of ``adaptive symmetric method for error correction'', with the corresponding security proof presented in Ref.~\cite{LO_decoupling}.~In more details the security analysis of symmetric blind reconciliation will be considered in detail in another place.
+The security analysis for rate-adaptive information reconciliation was considered in detail in Ref.~\cite{LDPC_security}.
+It turns out that the symmetric blind reconciliation due to its inherent symmetry has a lot in common with the Cascade method, and the security analysis, developed for a class of adaptive symmetric error-correction methods (including the Cascade method) given in Ref.~\cite{LO_decoupling}, is applicable to our proposed scheme as well.~We refer the reader to Appendix C for details.

 In order to demonstrate the improvements on the efficiency of the information reconciliation procedure, we perform a numerical simulation.
-In particular, we compare the proposed procedure to the standard blind reconciliation, as in most progressive LDPC based method for information reconciliation in the QKD systems.
+Specifically, we compare the proposed procedure to the standard blind reconciliation, as in the most progressive LDPC based method for information reconciliation in the QKD systems.
 We use a set of four standard LDPC codes~\cite{Standard} with the rates

 with the block length fixed to $n=1944$.
-For each of these codes, we obtain a list of bit positions according to the untainted puncturing technique~\cite{UntP} containing $p_{\max}=$ 154, 221, 295 and 433 symbols, correspondingly.
+For each of these codes, we obtain a list of bit positions according to the untainted-puncturing technique~\cite{UntP} containing $p_{\max}=$ 154, 221, 295 and 433 symbols, respectively.
 These codes are currently used in industrial QKD systems~\cite{Gisin2,Fedorov}.

 We simulate standard blind and symmetric blind reconciliation procedures with the absence of initially shortened bits and $p_{\max}$ initially punctured bits for a range of QBER values from $1\%$ up to $10.5\%$ (typical range for BB84 implementations).
 In addition, we fix the FER to less than $10\%$.